oegedijk/explainerdashboard/docs/source/explainers.rst

 lot of independent features.
 This clutters your feature space, and often makes it hard to interpret the effect of the underlying categorical feature.

-However as long as you encoded the onehot categories with ``FeatureName_Category``, then ``explainerdashboard`` can group these categories together again in the various plots and tables.
+However as long as you encoded the onehot categories with an underscore like ``CategoricalFeature_Category``, then ``explainerdashboard`` can group these categories together again in the various plots and tables.
 For this you can pass a list of onehotencoded categorical features to the parameter ``cats``.
 For the titanic example this would be:
     - ``Sex``: ``Sex_female``, ``Sex_male``
     - ``Deck``: ``Deck_A``, ``Deck_B``, etc
     - ``Embarked``: ``Embarked_Southampton``, ``Embarked_Cherbourg``, etc

 So you would pass ``cats=['Sex', 'Deck', 'Embarked']``.
+You can now use these categorical features directly as input for plotting methods, e.g.
+``explainer.plot_shap_dependence("Deck")``.
+For other methods you can pass a parameter ``shap=True``, to indicate that you'd like to group the categorical features in your output.

 idxs
 ----